Modbus FAQ: About The Modbus Organization

 Are there any particular industries that can benefit from using the Modbus protocol?

 Modbus is not industry specific and is used across a wide range of industries.
 The common denominator is the messaging structure that all devices support.
 In response to customer demand, the semiconductor industry has implemented a Network Communication Standard and an Object Messaging Protocol using Modbus TCP/IP.
 This allows SEMI Sensor Bus compatible sensors to communicate with each other using Modbus TCP/IP.

 What is Modbus ® protocol?

 Modbus Protocol is a messaging structure developed by Modicon in 1979.
-It is used to establish master-slave/client-server communication between intelligent devices.
+It is used to establish client-server communication between intelligent devices.
 It is a de facto standard, truly open and the most widely used network protocol in the industrial manufacturing environment.
 It has been implemented by hundreds of vendors on thousands of different devices to transfer discrete/analog I/O and register data between control devices.
 It's a lingua franca or common denominator between different manufacturers.
 One report called it the "de facto standard in multi-vendor integration".
 Industry analysts have reported over 7 million Modbus nodes in North America and Europe alone.

 Where Modbus ® is used?

-Modbus is used in multiple master-slave applications to monitor and program devices; to communicate between intelligent devices and sensors and instruments; to monitor field devices using PCs and HMIs.
+Modbus is used in multiple client-server applications to monitor and program devices; to communicate between intelligent devices and sensors and instruments; to monitor field devices using PCs and HMIs.
 Modbus is also an ideal protocol for RTU applications where wireless communication is required.
 For this reason, it is used in innumerable gas and oil and substation applications.
 But Modbus is not only an industrial protocol.
 Building, infrastructure, transportation and energy applications also make use of its benefits.

 What is Modbus TCP/IP protocol?